JUA96/Joe-Portfolio/README.md

 - Spacy
 - Sklearn

-#### 2. Geospatial Analysis of London Borough's
+### 2. Geospatial Analysis of London Borough's

+**Project Overview:**

 The project set out to see if we could predict London's house prices by the amount of well rated locations and venues in each borough.

+- Using the Four Square API to mine location data, I segmented venues and locations based on the London borough they reside in.
+I then used these segments to cluster the data based on the average value of a property for each borough.
+I subsequently mapped this data to geographically explore the variation in house prices in respect to venue density.

-- Deploying Clustering Analysis techniques I succesfully predicted which **price segment** a borough would fit into based on the type of venues that were in it.
+- Deploying K-Means clustering techniques I succesfully predicted which **price segment** a borough would fit into based on the type of venues that were in it.

+Significant predictors of house price variation across boroughs were **proximity to 5-star restaurants, museums and other well rated venues.**

 The project is here: [London Geospatial](https://github.com/JUA96/Capstone-Project-Geospatial-Analysis)